-Terasense imaging chip production consists of several steps.
-These lithographic steps are conducted in special clean room conditions of TeraSense semiconductor fab.
+Terasense imaging chip production consists of several lithographic steps conducted in special clean room conditions of TeraSense semiconductor fab.
 A clean room is an environment that has a low level of environmental pollutants such as dust, airborne microbes and chemical vapors.
-It also has a controlled level of contamination that is specified by the number of particles per cubic meter at a specified particle size.
+It also has a controlled level of contamination that is specified by the number of size-defined particles per cubic meter.
 TeraSense facilities have class 1000 (ISO 6) cleanroom conditions in the walking area and 100 (ISO 5) conditions under the equipment.

 For patterning of GaAs wafers TeraSense has a special production line.
-The supporting infrastructure consists of a water purification system, a pure gases installation, a photo-resist spinner, a wet bench, an UV-exposure system, a metal deposition system, an inspection microscope, a photo-resist ashing system, and an ion etching system.
-In order to achieve and inspect structures at sizes below one micrometer we use an electron beam lithography.
-The electron beam lithography uses the finely focused electron beam for exposure of the resist material.
+The supporting infrastructure consists of a water purification system, a pure gas installation, a photo-resist spinner, a wet bench, an UV-exposure system, a metal deposition system, an inspection microscope, a photo-resist ashing system, and an ion etching system.
+Electron beam lithography is used to achieve and inspect structures at sizes below one micrometer.
+Electron beam lithography uses a finely focused electron beam for exposure of resist material.

 TeraSense has a strong team of 40 skilled scientists and engineers, all possessing a PhD in the field of microwave and terahertz technology.
-The team constantly works on improving the sensitivity of TeraSense terahertz detectors.
-Our unique research and development capabilities allow us to forecast the substantial growth in sensitivity in the upcoming few years.
+The team is constantly working on improving the sensitivity of TeraSense terahertz detectors.
+Our unique research and development capabilities allow forecasting a substantial increase in sensitivity in the next few years.

 We plan to switch from expensive GaAs technology to a widespread and cheap Si technology.
-This step will allow us to integrate the THz detection and amplification circuits on the same chip.
+This step will enable us to integrate THz detection and amplification circuits on the same chip.
 The latter will increase the number of pixels and simplify production of TeraSense chips and devices.

 Commercialization of Terasense technologies could lead to creation of a new mass market of terahertz devices.
 We are actively working on the first industrial applications of THz waves in various areas: medicine, quality control, and security.

 Current development rates of terahertz imaging and detection systems suggest that within a mid-term perspective (2020 – 2025) THz systems will be successfully integrated into the majority of production lines and process cycles.
-The market size of terahertz devices at this stage by various evaluations is estimated at (7 – 9) B$ per year.
+By various estimates at this stage the market size of terahertz devices is expected to reach (7–9) B$ per year.